garbados/couchdb/share/doc/src/configuring.rst

 .. code-block:: bash

-    # CouchDB vhost definitions, refer to local.ini for further details
+    # Cloudant vhost definitions, refer to local.ini for further details
     127.0.0.1       sofa.couchdb

 Test that this is working: